 - Drink up, eat right and get plenty of vitamins – A healthy body gives you a sound mind which keeps you focused on the road.
 Stay hydrated and never go hungry.
 If you have maintenance medicines, keep that with you, and always bring a bar of chocolate or two for those hunger pangs you cannot ignore.

 - Watch the news and weather forecasts – There is a lot that differentiates a good, responsible driver from someone who isn’t.
 Watching the news and updating yourself with the road conditions before driving can keep you and those around you safe.

 - Get out only when necessary and stay indoors, especially in a storm. – If it is a party you can avoid, now may be a good time.
 If it is a doctor’s appointment that you can’t miss, go ahead and drive.
 Weigh the dangers before you start your engine.

 - Use the buddy system – No, this is not just for kids but for adults too.
 Having someone with you to keep you company, especially for longer distances, would help keep you alert.
 If you cannot avoid going alone, inform people of your whereabouts in case of an emergency.

 - Do not overexert yourself – Your body is working hard to pump blood to your heart and to keep your body warm during this weather.
 Putting additional stress on your body may lead to overexertion and heart attack.

 - Be careful and always be mindful

-- Store important numbers in your compartment and in your phone.
+- Store essential numbers in your compartment and your phone.

-Having these numbers on hand and on paper inside your car comes in handy just in case your phone loses battery.
+Having these numbers on hand and paper inside your car is handy just in case your phone loses battery.

-Important numbers you should store must include but is not limited to:
+Essential numbers you should store must include the following: